Cheekynoodlez/ampere-proto/README.md

 ## Hardware, software and background info

 For this project, I am running a Raspberry Pi 4 with an Adafruit matrix bonnet and two Adafruit 64x32 RGB LED Matrices, 3mm pitch.
 At this point, the foundation of the plan is to use [Hzeller's rpi rgb led matrix library](https://github.com/hzeller/rpi-rgb-led-matrix) in combination with a python script to cycle between animations.
+I am running my pi on Raspbian Lite, though this should also work fine on other distributions.

+If you are using an Adafruit bonnet, you will likely need to [solder a jumper wire between pins 4 and 18](https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#if-you-have-an-adafruit-hat-or-bonnet) in order to have optimal display quality.
+Additionally, you may need to fiddle with settings before the display is clear, and in particular with a pi 4, slowing down the gpio speed significantly.